- PROGRAMS /

 By the time an Effie entry has reached the winners’ circle, it has survived at least two rounds of evaluation from a rigorous jury of senior industry executives focused on identifying the industry’s most effective work.

-All jury members in Round One and Final Round sign confidentiality forms and review work within a secure judging location arranged by Effie.
+All jury members in Round One and Final Round sign confidentiality forms and review work within a secure judging environment arranged by Effie.
 Jurors are specifically matched with cases that do not prove a conflict of interest – for example a judge with an automotive background would not review an automotive case.

 For this reason it is critical that entrants provide market and category context in their entries.
 Judges are looking for great results against challenging goals – a truly effective case.
 Simply entering impressive numbers, without context regarding why the numbers are impressive in the context of past performance, competitive context, category context, etc. and how the communications are directly linked to the results, will not garner an Effie.